 A target from the Print Request option on Aeon should be created.
 This will be used as a citation sheet and should include Collection Name/Title, Record Group, Finding Aid number, Series, Box Number, Folder number and title, and date if available.
 Be sure to check that the folder number/title on the citation sheet corresponds to the folder being scanned.

 For PDF or TIFF/JPEG requests, scans should be saved into a folder titled with the researcher/donor’s name and transaction number on the X drive (X:\Projects\Reference Digitization).
-Within this folder, three sub-folders should be created: Master, Master Edited, and Service Edited.
-These three folders should be created for each folder scanned:
+Within this folder, two sub-folders should be created: Master and Service Edited.

 The scan resolution should be set to one of the following recommendations: